 - The input signal in the inverting amplifier is applied at the negative terminal of the op-amp.
 On the contrary, the input in the case of a non-inverting amplifier is provided at the positive terminal.

 - The gain provided by the inverting amplifier is the ratio of the resistances.
 As against, the gain of the non-inverting amplifier is the summation of 1 and the ratio of the resistances.

 - In the inverting amplifier, the non-inverting terminal is grounded.
 Whereas in the non-inverting amplifier, the inverting terminal of the op-amp is grounded.

 - The achieved gain of the inverting amplifier is negative thus it provides inverted output.
 But for a non-inverting amplifier, the gain is positive and hence the achieved output is non-inverted in nature.

-The above discussion about inverting and non-inverting amplifier concludes that in both inverting and non-inverting amplifier negative feedback is used that helps to provide the controllable gain of the amplifier.
+The above discussion about the inverting and non-inverting amplifier concludes that in both inverting and non-inverting amplifiers negative feedback is used that helps to provide the controllable gain of the amplifier.